golemfactory/golem-docs/src/pages/docs/golem/payments/layer-2-payments.md

 The consensus on Polygon's mainnet chain is maintained by a carefully selected and somewhat decentralized set of validator nodes who use a proof-of-stake mechanism, whereby the validators stake their MATIC tokens.
 Because of this setup and because no active synchronization with Ethereum is attempted, the costs of transactions are several orders of magnitude lower than on Ethereum.

-A user wishing to enter and exit Polygon - that is transfer funds between Polygon and the Ethereum mainnet - needs to use a bridge - a special kind of contract that locks user's funds on one chain and transfers them a respective amount on the other chain.
+A user wishing to enter and exit Polygon - that is transfer funds between Polygon and the Ethereum - needs to use a bridge - a special kind of contract that locks user's funds on one chain and transfers them a respective amount on the other chain.
 Because those bridges need to work on the Ethereum, they're pretty costly to interact with.

 The good news is that a user having funds on Polygon - e.g. someone who received tokens as a Golem provider - may not have an immediate need to exit from Polygon to mainnet as there are a lot of centralized and decentralized exchanges and other kinds of DeFi solutions already operating directly _on_ the Polygon chain.